Petey Sarron: Defeating former NBA Flyweight Champion Pinky Silverberg

-Bouts with Freddie Miller, NBA Featherweight Champion
+Bouts with Freddie Miller, Feather Champ

 On March 2, 1936, Sarron met Southpaw Freddie Miller at the Coliseum in Coral Gables, Florida losing in a fifteen-round decision.
 The Referee and one judge scored the fight for Miller with 6 rounds won, 3 tied, and 6 even.
 Two of the six rounds given to Miller were due to Sarron fouls.

-Taking the NBA Featherweight Championship, May 1936
+Winning Featherweight Championship, 1936

 On May 11, 1936, Sarron first took the National Boxing Association World Featherweight championship from Freddie Miller in a fifteen-round points decision at Griffith Stadium, an American League ball park, in Washington D. C. Before an impressive crowd of 23,000, Sarron swarmed over Miller, came up with an early lead in points, and nearly scored knockouts in the thirteen and fifteenth rounds.
 Sarron had previously lost to Miller three times.
 The new champion bobbed and weaved expertly, sometimes ducking close to the floor to avoid the blows of Miller, who seemed to have an advantage in the first four rounds.
 In the ninth through fifteenth, Sarron showed his strongest advantage.
 Sarron collected the relatively modest sum of $10,000 for his win.

-First defense of NBA Featherweight Title
+First defense of Feather Title

 Sarron staged his first defense of the World Featherweight Title on July 22, 1936, winning a fifteen-round unanimous decision against Cuban southpaw Baby Manuel at the Sportatorium in Dallas, Texas.
 In Texas's first championship bout before a crowd of 4,5000, Sarron, though briefly down in the first, punched his way confidently through for the rest of the match and gained a commanding lead in points and a decisive victory.

-Win over British lightweight champion Laurie Stevens
+Win over Laurie Stevens

 Fighting as a lightweight, on January 16, 1937, Sarron defeated Laurie Stevens in a non-title fight at Wanderer's Stadium in Johannesburg in a twelfth-round knockout.
 Stevens had taken the South African Lightweight title in 1933 as well as the British Empire Lightweight Championship in January, 1936, only one year before his meeting with Sarron.
 Stevens was also a former British Olympic boxer.

 Sarron challenged champion Freddie Miller again on July 31, 1937, in an important ten round non-title bout in Johannesburg, but lost the decision.

-Second defense of NBA Featherweight Title
+2nd defense Featherweight Title

 Sarron and Miller fought a fierce rematch in an NBA World Featherweight Championship bout two months later on September 4, 1937, before a crowd of 25,000 in Johannesburg and Sarron won a majority decision.
 Sarron floored Miller twice for a decisive victory.
 Miller was floored for a count of seven in the sixth round from a left cross by Sarron.
 In the twelfth, Sarron scored a knockdown with a hard right for a count of three.